 So what do we do about it?
 What are the most critical steps to take to preserve our strength and fitness as we age?

 - First and foremost – we must preserve our muscle mass.
 This means strength training.
 2 full body strength training sessions per week is the best approach to take.
 This is enough work to build muscle and strength, but not so much work that you can’t recover from each workout.
 As we age, recovery becomes the most crucial factor to success.
+You can also take supplements like lean nutraceuticals natural testosterone booster which can help you gain more energy as you start aging.

 - Eat more protein.
 Almost all new clients I start with are woefully undereating on their protein consumption.
 As Americans, we eat too many processed foods and not enough fresh animal based protein.
 Lean meats, eggs, and some dairy are all excellent sources.
 Many need to supplement with a protein supplement 1-2 times per day to meet their needs.
 If you are strength training you have to consume protein.
 Your body needs this to recover from the workouts and repair muscle tissue.